List of Fist of the North Star characters: Harn Bros

 Buzz (バズ, Bazu) and Gill (ギル, Giru) are two dangerous brothers that were captured by Ein in the past through luck and wit (ironically they would be rescued by Ein and Kenshiro).
 They are masters of (南斗双鷹拳, Nanto Sōyōken) and have a grudge against Falco for killing several Nanto masters.
 In the original manga, Buzz is killed after detonating a decommissioned nuclear mortar in a failed attempt to take Falco's life, while a distraught Gill lives on and is convinced to join the Hokuto Army.
 He is finally seen holding Ein's lifeless body during the destruction of the capital before being phased out from the series.
 In the anime, both Buzz and Gill die during the explosion.
 The scene in which Gill holds Ein's corpse has been maintained replacing the Harn with a generic fighter.
 Buzz is also known as (ハズ, Hazu) due to a misprint in the manga (which was fixed in the Kanzenban edition), which is the name used in the TV series.

 Lui

-Lui (ルイ, Rui) is the twin sister of Lin and the Celestial Empress (天帝, Tentei).
-Only one of the children was permitted to live, but Falco could not bring himself to kill Lin and instead left her in the care of his aunt and uncle.
+Lui (ルイ, Rui) is the twin sister of Rin and the Celestial Empress (天帝, Tentei).
+Only one of the children was permitted to live, but Falco could not bring himself to kill Rin and instead left her in the care of his aunt and uncle.
 Lui is kidnapped by Jaco and locked underground in the Imperial Palace as a means by Jacó to blackmail Falco, her protector.
-Bat, Lin and Ein sets off to the Imperial Castle to free Lui, while Kenshiro is fighting Falco.
-When Lin meets Lui for the first time, she learns the truth about her heritage.
+Bat, Rin and Ein sets off to the Imperial Castle to free Lui, while Kenshiro is fighting Falco.
+When Rin meets Lui for the first time, she learns the truth about her heritage.
 After Lui is freed, Falco turns against Jaco and kills him.